-Probably the most effective way to do this is to place the shrunken Crocs in a pot of boiling water (for less than a minute).
-Then, take them out and immediately (as soon as you can bear the temperature of them outside of the water!) wear them for awhile.
+The most effective way to do this is to place your shrunken Crocs in a pot of boiling water (for less than 1 minute).
+Then, take them out, and immediately (as soon as you can bear the temperature of them outside of the water!) wear them for awhile.

-Looking For Other Ways To Un-Shrink A Pair Of Crocs?
+Looking For Other Ways To Unshrink A Pair Of Crocs Shoes?

-Some have placed their Crocs in the clothes dryer (with some towels, for 2-3 minutes), or as a last resort, pointed a hot hair dryer at them for several minutes.
-Both of these methods can loosen up the Crocs material which allows them to re-stretch when you put your foot into them — if you walk around in them immediately.
+Both of these methods can loosen up the Crocs material which allows them to re-stretch when you put your foot into them — as long as you walk around in them immediately.

 100% of all Crocs, Inc. Customer Service Representatives agreed, after thorough testing, that unless your Garden Gnome is in search of Lilliputian sized Crocs shoes, we do not recommend this action. — Crocs